-Cystinuria is a chronic condition that cannot be cured, although certain management techniques can help to prevent the formation of stones in the kidneys and resulting complications.
+Cystinuria is a chronic condition that cannot be cured.
+However, certain management techniques can help to prevent the formation of stones in the kidneys and their resulting complications.

 Firstly, it is important to make small lifestyle changes to prevent kidney stone formation and the need for further therapy.

 Keeping hydrated by drinking an adequate amount of water can help to lower the concentration of cystine in the urine.
-As a result of the reduced cystine concentration, there is a decreased risk of formation of stones.
-Research in this area has indicated that nearly one-third of patients can prevent stone recurrence by simply increasing fluid intake.
+As a result of the reduced cystine concentration, there is a decreased risk of stone formation.
+Research in this area has indicated that nearly one-third of patients can prevent stone recurrence by simply increasing their fluid intake.

-Thiol compounds have the ability to bind to cystine, forming a disulfide complex that does not cause the formation of stones and may help to dissolve kidney stones.
+Thiol compounds have the ability to bind to cystine, which results in the formation of a disulfide complex that does not cause stones to develop and may instead help to dissolve kidney stones.

 D-penicillamine is a chelating agent that increases the solubility of cystine, reducing the effects of cystinuria.
-Approximately half of all patients experience adverse reactions with this therapy, which limits their therapeutic use.
-These effects may include rash, gastrointestinal effects, arthralgia, leukopenia and nephritic syndrome.
+Approximately half of all patients experience adverse reactions with this therapy, which limits its therapeutic use.
+These effects may include rash, gastrointestinal effects, arthralgia, leukopenia, and nephritic syndrome.
 Tiopronin is another agent with similar action and side effect profile.

 Alpha-mercaptopropionylglycine (alpha-MPG) is a second-generation chelating agent with a similar mechanism of action, but is generally tolerated better that C-penicillamine.

-Captopril is an ACE inhibitor drug usually used to treat hypertension that forms a thiol-cystine mixed disulfide that has a higher solubility and can reduce the formation of stones.
+Captopril, which is an angiotensin-converting enzyme (ACE) inhibitor drug that is typically used to treat hypertension, forms a thiol-cystine mixed disulfide, which has a higher solubility and can reduce the formation of stones.
 This is usually used a second-line therapy option when other treatments have failed to produce an adequate response.

-When the stones in the urinary tract are large in size and cause significant pain, there may be need for their surgical removal to relieve symptoms.
+When the stones in the urinary tract are large in size and cause significant pain, their surgical removal may be necessary to relieve symptoms.
 There are several different surgical procedures that may be performed, depending on the specific circumstances.